cchitsiang/awesome-stars/README.md

 ## Others

+- [kalaiser/awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK)
 - [firdaus/awesome-cadence-temporal-workflow](https://github.com/firdaus/awesome-cadence-temporal-workflow) - A curated list of awesome things related to the Cadence and Temporal Workflow Engines
 - [usablica/front-end-frameworks](https://github.com/usablica/front-end-frameworks) - A collection of best front-end frameworks for faster and easier web development.
 - [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Web3.0 Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks.